asyncanup/shouldbe/README.markdown

 errors in the case of a mismatch.

-It also provides a utility function (`ensure.match`) to check and match the arguments to a function against a set of provided type-arrays.
+It also provides a utility function (`ensure.match`) to check and match the arguments in a function against a set of provided type-arrays.

 This enables another utility that can work as a function call tracer and logger (`ensure.inside` and `ensure.stack`).